gamedevware/charon/docs/advanced/commands/generate_uecpp_code.rst

      # This optimization eliminates helper methods for accessing localized text, instead providing
      # accessors that deal directly with lists of localized texts.
      --optimizations rawLocalizedTexts

+     # Not applicable.
+Unreal Engine C++ never renames a property, so a text property carrying a
+     # vector, rectangle or tags editor always keeps its name and gets a separate GetParsed...
+     # accessor beside it.
+     # --optimizations rawCompositeTypes (N/A)

      # Disables string pooling during game data loading.
      # Turning off string pooling can yield a minor performance improvement at the cost of increased